jakesboles/Boles_et-al_brain_immune_scRNAseq/README.md

 ## Original single-cell RNA sequencing data:

 ## Code:
 This project was run in R v4.2-4.3.
 This repository will load version-controlled packages using the `renv` package.
-Certain key analyses, including normalization and integration of data, was done through the University of Florida's HiPerGator cluster.
+Certain key analyses, including normalization and integration of data, were done through the University of Florida's HiPerGator 3.0 cluster with up to 24 CPUs and 185GB RAM.
+If you intend to run this analysis yourself, I would recommend loading this repository onto your institution's high-performance cluster.

 To get started, open a new R session and run:
 ```